temporalio/documentation/docs-src/concepts/what-is-standard-visibility.md

 Closed Workflow Executions can be filtered by a time constraint and either a Workflow Type, Workflow Id, Run Id, or Execution Status (Completed, Failed, Timed Out, Terminated, Canceled, or Continued-As-New).

-Support for Standard Visibility will be deprecated from Temporal Server v1.21 onwards.
+Support for standard Visibility will be deprecated from Temporal Server v1.21 onwards.
 Check [Supported databases](/cluster-deployment-guide#supported-databases) for updates.